Welcome to Volume 6 of Executed to Suppress His Message.

 I Peter 2:9 But you (Christians) are a chosen race, a royal priesthood, a holy nation, a people for God’s own possession, so that you may proclaim the excellencies of Him who has called you out of darkness into His marvelous light.

-According to Peter, all Christians are co-equal members of God’s Royal New Covenant Priesthood.
+So according to Peter, all Christians are co-equal members of God’s Royal New Covenant Priesthood.
+And this means that there is no special New Covenant ministry having the authority to receive tithes.

-Many Christians would be surprised to learn that Jesus specifically prohibited His disciples from establishing an authoritative teaching ministry over His church:
+Many Christians would be surprised to learn that Jesus specifically prohibited His disciples from establishing an authoritative teaching ministry over His church.
+Notice what the Lord said:

 But Jesus called them (the apostles) to Himself and said, “You know that the rulers of the Gentiles lord it over them, and their great men exercise authority over them.
 It is not this way among you, but whoever wishes to become great among you shall be your servant, and whoever wishes to be first among you shall be your slave” (Matthew 20:25-27).

-Jesus specifically prohibited all forms of hierarchical authority within His New Covenant Church — and this includes any supposed authority to collect tithes and offerings in God’s name.
+Jesus specifically prohibited every possible form of hierarchical authority within His New Covenant Church — and this includes any supposed authority to collect tithes and offerings in God’s name.

-Furthermore, the Lord declared all members of His New Testament Priesthood equal in authority, when He said the following:
+And then the Lord declared all members of His New Testament Church equal in authority, when He said the following:

 Matthew 12:50 For whoever does the will of My Father who is in heaven, he is My brother and sister and mother.